 I go to my trusted computer and start.
 I’m alone in the house.
 My partner, Suzanne is at her parents, the kids are grown up, probably remonstrating with their own kids about coming home at a ‘sensible’ hour.
 As if!

-I take a swig of cider, Weston’s Vintage Cider 2024, 8.2% alcohol.
-Three bottles for a fiver at Tesco, same as it’s been for the last ten years!
-I swill the amber liquid around my tongue and savour grass, twigs, toffee, leaves, moonlit apples…
+I take a swig of cider, Weston’s Vintage Cider 2025, 8.2% alcohol.
+Three bottles for a fiver at Tesco, the same as it’s been for the last ten years!
+I swill the amber liquid around my tongue and savour grass, twigs, toffee, leaves, and moonlit apples.

-I fill in the recipient, print my letter, sign and address it, then seal it up with tape.
-Finally I delete the document and empty the trash folder.
+I fill in the recipient, print my letter, sign and address it, and then seal it up with tape.
+Finally, I delete the document and empty the trash folder.
 That completes the ritual!

 I go down to the fridge and take out a bottle of Chardonnay.
 I pour a large glassful of lemon-coloured nectar, then go back upstairs to my ‘special box’.
 It contains ten long, white, thick envelopes, all with the same handwriting.
 I slot the one I have just written in at the back and take out the one at the front.
 It’s dated 2016, and labelled ‘to be opened 31st December 2026’.